dekelbyz/auth-service/README.md

 axios.post('http://localhost:3000/users/register', params: {username: "ryandahl", password: "123456"})
 ```

-With that been done, we need to send a login request in order to receive a access_token.
+With that been done, we need to send a login request in order to receive an access_token.

 ## LOGIN